dwavesystems/dimod/docs/models.rst

 Discrete Quadratic Models
 -------------------------

-For an introduction to DQMs, see
+For an introduction to DQMs, see the :ref:`concept_models` section.
-:std:doc:`Concepts: Discrete Quadratic Models <oceandocs:concepts/dqm>`.

 DQM Class
 ~~~~~~~~~